 Our Guide to Emerald Ash Borers

-Of all the tree-destroying insects in Colorado, there is one that is familiar to nearly all gardeners and homeowners—the Emerald Ash Borer.
+Of all the tree-destroying insects in North America, there is one that is familiar to nearly all gardeners and homeowners—the Emerald Ash Borer.
 Read our guide to help you figure out if this pest has infested your yard.

 What is an Emerald Ash Borer (EAB)?